MatthewFDuff/COIS2240-GroupProject/out/artifacts/COIS2240_GroupProject/bundles/COIS2240-GroupProject/runtime/THIRDPARTYLICENSEREADME-JAVAFX.txt

 ***************************************************************************

 %%The following software may be included in this product:
-Independent JPEG Group (IJG) JPEG v9c
+Independent JPEG Group (IJG) JPEG v7

 /*
  * jcapimin.c
  *
  * Copyright (C) 1994-1998, Thomas G. Lane.
- * Modified 2003-2010 by Guido Vollbeding.
  * This file is part of the Independent JPEG Group's software.
  * For conditions of distribution and use, see the accompanying README file.
  */
 [From the README file]
 The authors make NO WARRANTY or representation, either express or implied, with respect to this software, its quality, accuracy, merchantability, or fitness for a particular purpose.
 This software is provided "AS IS", and you, its user, assume the entire risk as to its quality and accuracy.

-This software is copyright (C) 1991-2018, Thomas G. Lane, Guido Vollbeding.
+This software is copyright (C) 1991-2009, Thomas G. Lane, Guido Vollbeding.
 All Rights Reserved except as specified below.

 Permission is hereby granted to use, copy, modify, and distribute this